QuickQuakeBuildings: Post-earthquake SAR-Optical Dataset for Quick Damaged-building Detection: Dataset Generation

 In addition, for each building, its footprint mask is generated corresponding to the SAR patch and the optical patch, respectively.
 For side-looking SAR data, it is necessary to include the footprint mask to help locate the target building, as the SAR patch may include signals of surrounding buildings.
 For nadir-looking optical data, footprint masks are included for a fair comparison with the SAR data.

-Among the 4029 buildings in the study area, 169 are damaged, and the remaining 3860 buildings are intact.
+Among the 4029 buildings, 169 are damaged, and the remaining 3860 buildings are intact.
 Consequently, the dataset contains 169 damaged buildings and 3860 intact buildings, and each of them has four patches: a SAR image patch, a SAR footprint patch, an optical image patch, and an optical footprint patch.
 Figure~\ref{fig:eg_patch} shows examples of the dataset on six buildings, of which three are intact and three are damaged.